shahanakattil/MS-900-Lab-Content/Module-2-Microsoft-Teams-for-Collaboration.md

      ![](Images/img214.png)

 1. To Add members click on more options and select **Add members** search and select the members.
-When you're done adding members, select **Add** and then Close.
+When you are done adding members, select **Add** and then Close.

      ![](Images/img215.png)